Sea Basses: Family Serranidae

 Kelp bass caught by DompfaPops at the Cabrillo Mole in Avalon

-Size: Length is to 28.5 inches and weight to 14.5 pounds.
-Most caught from piers are less than 12 inches in length.
-The California record fish weighed 14 lb 7 oz and was taken near San Clemente Island in 1958.
+Size: Length is to 28.4 inches and weight to 14.5 pounds.
+Most caught from piers are less than the 14-inch minimum length and thus illegal.
+The California angling record fish weighed 14 lb 7 oz and was taken near San Clemente Island in 1958.
+The diving record is 12 Lbs 6 oz for a fish taken at San Clemente in 2012.

 Kelp bass caught by Arcadian at the Cabrillo Mole in Avalon